totallynotemma/totallynotemma/README.md

 You can reach me on Discord at **totallynotemma#1041** or email me at **totallynotlordemma@gmail.com** (i check my email infrequently, you're much better off looking for me on discord)! 💞

 ### My Discord Servers
 [totally not a server](https://discord.gg/5GRqWYjyEf)
 - featuring 200+ members
 - active staff team & moderation
 - fun bots
 - chats for all your creative needs
 - an easy means of communication with me

+### Projects I've Helped On
+Nothing here for the moment!